Drinking Tea During Pregnancy – Is It Safe?

 Do not consume anything if you are unsure of the ingredients and their benefits.
 Avoid unfamiliar ingredients as you can’t be sure how they will affect your body or the baby.

-How Much Tea You Should Drink
+How Much Tea Should Pregnant Women Drink?

 It is best to practice moderation during pregnancy.
 Since it is safe to consume less than 200 milligrams of caffeine a day, you can have three to four cups of non-herbal teas without any harm.
 Note that an overdose of caffeine can increase the risk of suffering a miscarriage.